 Current graduate students must be within 6 months of graduation at the start of the training date to be eligible for this program.

-Select your ticket type (Standard or Scholarship) by clicking the link above to complete your registration and secure your space.
+Select your preferred ticket level (Standard or Scholarship) by clicking the link, and completing your checkout / registration to secure your space.
 Please carefully review the Tuition tab below for registration fee and cancellation information.

-We acknowledge the facts of a racial wealth gap existing in the United States and the intersectionality of health status, economic inequality, and marginalization by race, especially among black and Hispanic populations.
-While our Scholarship program is open to all applicants, we take these factors into account when making our award decisions.
+PRATI’s KAP Training Scholarship Program aims to address the racial wealth gap in the United States and the intersectionality of health status, economic inequality, and marginalization by race.
+To this end, our Scholarship program places a strong priority on BIPOC identities when making award decisions.

 Training Length of Stay

 Each trainee must register with Sunrise separately, as they charge by the bed, not by the room, and this price also includes all of the meals you will be receiving during the training.
+We require all trainees to stay onsite for the duration of the training course to ensure safety and support group cohesion.
 Additionally, we do not allow family and friends to stay with you at Sunrise Ranch while you are in your training experience, as this is disruptive to the container.